 What’s more, with the firm habitually clocking up strong retention rates, even the aforementioned joker is likely to end up with a full-time job at the end of the training process.

 Perks, meanwhile, range from the usual package of subsidised gym membership and private health insurance to, er, green tea.
-“We finally got green tea about a year ago in the office kitchens.
+“We finally got green tea in the office kitchens.
 That was the greatest triumph,” reveals an OC tipster.
-However, international secondment opportunities are rather disappointing, with less than 4% of trainees doing one, which is fairly common for firms with relatively new overseas presences.
+Another highlight is the free pass to Bristol zoo.
+However, the lack of a canteen in the London office is a notable bugbear.

 Social life is excellent.
 There are “cracking” summer and Christmas parties and “often something going on, whether it is sport, client events, team or departmental drinks”, alongside lots of spontaneous get togethers, and also planned socials.
 “The trainees are really good friends and regularly hang out outside of work,” another OCer says.

 What you won’t get at OC is an international trainee secondment, nor, at a firm that likes to train its new recruits itself, are client secondments very numerous.
 However, we understand that there are opportunities at associate level for junior lawyers to fly the nest.